AkiPoh/rust-newspaper/.vscode/README.md

 ### Recommended Extensions (`extensions.json`)

-The extensions.json file provides the recommended extension IDs for VS Code, so that the developer can choose install or enable the recommended extensions within VS Code.
+The extensions.json file provides the recommended extension IDs for VS Code, so that the developer can choose to install or enable the recommended extensions within VS Code.

-- **Categorically Organised**: Recommendations structured six categories (Core Development, TypeScript/JavaScript, Source Control, Documentation, Web Technologies, Quality of Life)—each addressing specific needs of Electron development
+- **Categorically Organized**: Recommendations structured into six categories (Core Development, TypeScript/JavaScript, Source Control, Documentation, Web Technologies, Quality of Life)—each addressing specific needs of Electron development
-- **Purpose of Each Extension is Documented**: Uses comments to explain each extension's purpose, allowing for developers to make educated decisions if to install such extensions
+- **Purpose of Each Extension is Documented**: Uses comments to explain each extension's purpose, allowing for developers to make educated decisions about installing such extensions
-- **Opt-in Flexibility**: VS Code by default requires the user to install the recommended extension; VS Code by default should not install the extensions automatically
+- **Opt-in Flexibility**: VS Code by default requires the user to install the recommended extensions; VS Code by default should not install the extensions automatically

-This file represents one of the more security wise questionable component of the VS Code configuration, as it introduces third-party extensions with VS Code privileges into the VS Code development environment.
-Though noting that these are opt-in extensions, so no hidden actions that could compromise the device should take place by recommendations made by `extensions.json`, requiring the developer to choose to download and enable such extensions.
+This file represents one of the more security-sensitive components of the VS Code configuration, as it introduces third-party extensions with VS Code privileges into the development environment.
+This security concern is slightly mitigated by the opt-in nature of these extensions—no hidden downloads of extensions should occur merely from the recommendations made in extensions.json.
+The developer must explicitly choose to download and enable each extension, maintaining control over what each developer chooses to install based on their personal risk analysis.

 ## Recommended Extensions